deepinsight/insightface/web-demos/swapping_discord/README.md

 ## Updates

+**`2023-04-27`**
-**`2023-04-27`**: Now we support swapping on GIF.
+  1) Now we support swapping on GIFs.
 The usage is the same as static images.
 A few extra key points: 1) Uploaded gifs cannot exceed 5MB in size; 2) Performing one gif face swap will consume 5 command opportunities (i.e. a maximum of 10 gifs can be operated per day); 3) Up to the first 15 frames can be operated; 4) Supports single-person swapping only in GIFs; 5) The frames may be dynamically resized to a lower resolution.
+  2) Add FAQ.

+**`2023-04-18`**
-**`2023-04-18`**: Now we support Discord application commands(AKA. slash commands), please remember joining our [Discord group](https://discord.gg/65Ma47ymPc) to get notification.
+  Now we support Discord application commands(AKA. slash commands), please remember joining our [Discord group](https://discord.gg/65Ma47ymPc) to get notification.

 ## Disclaimer